The state of McDavid’s ratty socks might shock you | Offside

 Asked about the reason why he’s using, well, socks with holes, McDavid simply added that he’s been using them for a while.

-“They don’t make them anymore, whatever that brand is, I think it’s a CCM brand or something,” McDavid told Kelly Hrudey and Scott Oake who were sitting on the panel with him.
+“They don’t make them anymore, whatever that brand is, I think it’s a CCM brand or something,” McDavid told Louie DeBrusk and Scott Oake, who were sitting on the panel with him.

+Connor McDavid wears the same socks every game, and you gotta see them. 😳 pic.twitter.com/FYRPRBFRC9

-But even though hockey players are notoriously superstitious, Hrudey and Oake seemed dumbfounded by his answer for a player with a seemingly endless list of commercial endorsements and sponsorships.
+But even though hockey players are notoriously superstitious, DeBrusk and Oake seemed dumbfounded by his answer for a player with a seemingly endless list of commercial endorsements and sponsorships.

 “I can’t believe that there isn’t a company out there willing to manufacture Connor McDavid’s preferred socks, not just for you but for the many who buy them,” Oake replied.